MichaelRamamonjisoa/MVA-master/NLP/TwitterNormalization/README.md

 MVA - Algorithms for Speech and NLP TD 3
 ========================================

-## Contact Information
-For any question/request related to this course, please send an email to this address: mva.speech.language@gmail.com

 ## Assignment details
 **The goal of this assignment is to develop a normalisation system that can change raw English tweets into (partially) normalised tweets, suitable for further NLP processing.**